PierceRoberts34/multimodal-anomaly-detection/README.md

 ### UV (Preferred)
 Run `uv sync` to create a virtual environment with the required packages in the working directory.

-### Pip
-Create a virtual environment in the code directory.
-From inside the virtual environment, run `pip install .`

 ## Getting Started
 Folders are customizable and configured by environment variables, so the project structure is flexible.
 A sample directory structure is as follows:
 ```